ExpressionEngine/ExpressionEngine-User-Guide/source/cp/channel/form-settings.rst

 ~~~~~~

 The default status for new channel entries.
 The available options depend
-on what :doc:`Status Group <status/index>` the channel is assigned to
+on what :doc:`Statuses <form-statuses>` the channel is assigned to
-use and which statuses are defined for that group.
+use.

 Category
 ~~~~~~~~